gregid/standard-resource/docs/resources/attributes.md

 ### Enforcing Types

 Often times, the attributes of a resource are always a specific type, such as a string, or a number.
-You can specify these types witin the [Schema](./schemas.md) of the Resource Type using the [Prop Types](https://github.com/facebook/prop-types) library.
+You can specify these types witin the [schema](./schemas.md) of the resource type using the [Prop Types](https://github.com/facebook/prop-types) library.

 In the following schema, we enforce the type of the name and publish year: